sacha-ichbiah/optiflow/Readme.md

 ---

-**optiflow** was created by Sacha Ichbiah during his PhD in [Turlier Lab](https://www.turlierlab.com), and originated from a collaboration with Henry de Belly, with the lab of [Orion Weiner](https://weinerlab.com) and [Carlos Bustamante](https://bustamante.berkeley.edu).
+**optiflow** was created by Sacha Ichbiah during his PhD in [Turlier Lab](https://www.turlierlab.com), and originated from a collaboration with Henry de Belly, with the labs of [Orion Weiner](https://weinerlab.com) and [Carlos Bustamante](https://bustamante.berkeley.edu).
 It is maintained by Sacha Ichbiah and Hervé Turlier.
 For support, please open an issue.
 A preprint of the paper using this method is available on [BiorXiv](https://www.biorxiv.org/content/10.1101/2022.09.07.507005v1).
 The data used in the paper are available in [this repo](https://github.com/VirtualEmbryo/membrane-cortex-tension).
 If you use our library in your work please cite the paper :

 ```